wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/Shareable Booking Calendar Links.md

 https://www.my-example-site.com/booking-calendar/initial-consultation
 ```

 ### Query parameters

-Attach any of the following query parameters to a Wix site booking calendar page URL to preset customized default settings of your choice:
+Attach any of the following query parameters to a booking calendar page URL to preset customized default settings of your choice:

 | Query Parameter | Description |
 | --------------- | ----------- |